Sonia Sotomayor: Other activities

-Sotomayor was an adjunct professor at New York University School of Law from 1998 to 2007.
-There she taught trial and appellate advocacy as well as a federal appellate court seminar.
+From 1998 to 2007, Sotomayor was an adjunct professor at New York University School of Law, where she taught trial and appellate advocacy and a federal appellate court seminar.
 Beginning in 1999, she was also a lecturer in law at Columbia Law School in a paying, adjunct faculty position.
 While there she created and co-taught a class called the Federal Appellate Externship each semester from 2000 until her departure; it combined classroom, moot court, and Second Circuit chambers work.
-She became a member of the Board of Trustees of Princeton University in 2006, concluding her term in 2011.
+She became a member of Princeton University's Board of Trustees in 2006, concluding her term in 2011.
 In 2008, Sotomayor became a member of the Belizean Grove, an invitation-only women's group modeled after the men's Bohemian Grove.
 On June 19, 2009, Sotomayor resigned from the Belizean Grove after Republican politicians voiced concerns over the group's membership policy.

 Sotomayor has maintained a public presence, mostly through making speeches, since joining the federal judiciary and throughout her time on the Supreme Court.
 She gave over 180 speeches between 1993 and 2009, about half of which either focused on issues of ethnicity or gender or were delivered to minority or women's groups.
-While on the Supreme Court she has been invited to give commencement addresses at a number of universities including New York University (2012), Yale University (2013), and the University of Puerto Rico (2014).
-Her speeches have tended to give a more defined picture of her worldview than her rulings on the bench.
-The themes of her speeches have often focused on ethnic identity and experience, the need for diversity, and America's struggle with the implications of its diverse makeup.
+While on the Supreme Court she has been invited to give commencement addresses at a number of universities, including New York University (2012), Yale University (2013), and the University of Puerto Rico (2014).
+Her speeches have tended to give a clearer picture of her worldview than her rulings.
+They have often focused on ethnic identity and experience, the need for diversity, and America's struggle with the implications of its diverse makeup.
 She has also presented her career achievements as an example of the success of affirmative action policies in university admissions, saying "I am the perfect affirmative action baby" in regard to her belief that her admission test scores were not comparable to those of her classmates.
-During 2012 while already on the Supreme Court, Sotomayor made two appearances as herself on the children's television program Sesame Street, explaining what a vocational career is in general and then demonstrating how a judge hears a case.
+In 2012, Sotomayor made two appearances as herself on the children's television program Sesame Street, explaining what a vocational career is in general and then demonstrating how a judge hears a case.